US STOCKS-Nasdaq ends lower as Treasury yields rise, Lyft plunges

 "What has been going on for the last few days is that every other day there is a Fed governor going to talk hawkish," said Kevin Rendino, chief executive of asset manager 180 Degree Capital.

-The Russell 1000 Growth index .RLG that houses many large-cap growth names fell.
+The Russell 1000 Growth index .RLG that houses many large-cap growth names fell 0.33%.

-The 11 major S&P 500 sectors showed mixed performances.
-The energy sector .SPNY jumped as oil prices climbed on Russia's plans to cut crude supplies, while the consumer discretionary sector fell.
+Most of the 11 major S&P 500 sectors edged higher.
+The energy sector .SPNY jumped 3.92% as oil prices climbed on Russia's plans to cut crude supplies, while the consumer discretionary sector fell 1.22%.
 O/R

 More than half of the firms listed on the S&P 500 have reported earnings, with 69% beating profit estimates for the quarter, according to Refinitiv data.